nicolaskennof/12-Bamazon/README.md

 Bamazon is a terminal based app that showcases a SQL and node.js shop and product management tool.
 All based on SQL database.

 #========== 2.
 How to get started? ==========
-Please visit https://drive.google.com/file/d/1tVUX_W2b6ytn_MbIIVl5YQwN4h7Er9Mz/view?usp=sharing and submit try Bamazon!
+Please visit https://drive.google.com/file/d/14u9eOQb-_AEcJHQP4shy2Y-eQptCxoqR/view and try Bamazon!

 #========== 3.
 What can you do? ==========
 * Running the bamazonCustomer.js file: